 Deal NJ Theft by Deception Defense Attorneys

 “Theft” is a rather broad classification of offenses in New Jersey, encompassing a variety of specific charges that are distinguished by either the nature of the property stolen (i.e. movable property) or the manner in which the property was taken (i.e. deception, extortion, shoplifting, etc).
-The degree of these charges are similarly variable, determined principally by the estimated monetary value of the stolen property or in some cases, by the type of property (i.e. auto theft).
+The degree of these charges is similarly variable, determined principally by the estimated monetary value of the stolen property or in some cases, by the type of property (i.e. auto theft).
 When accused of a theft crime, it is crucial to understand the nuances of the specific offense, as there are significant implications associated with the type of charge and the burden of proof placed on the State to warrant a conviction.

 When charged with theft by deception, the State must establish a number of critical elements in order to satisfy the charge against you.
 First, they must provide sufficient evidence to prove that you, in fact, obtained the property of another.
 Second, that you obtained the property in question through an act of deception.
-Lastly, that you committed an act of deception with the purpose of obtaining the property in question.
-Deception can take a number of forms; however, it frequently manifests in creating or reinforcing a false impression with regard to property, preventing a victim from acquiring specific information that would influence his or her judgement, or failing to correct a false impression despite your duty to do so.
+Lastly, you committed an act of deception with the purpose of obtaining the property in question.
+Deception can take a number of forms; however, it frequently manifests in creating or reinforcing a false impression with regard to property, preventing a victim from acquiring specific information that would influence his or her judgment or failing to correct a false impression despite your duty to do so.
 As for the grading of these charges, they are contingent upon the value of the property stolen, with penalties becoming increasingly severe as the value of the property increases.

-If you have been charged with a theft crime in Deal, Asbury Park, Belmar, Eatontown, Freehold, or elsewhere in Monmouth County, the seasoned criminal defense attorneys at Chamlin, Rosen, Uliano & Witherington have successfully resolved countless cases of this kind for clients in similar circumstances.
+If you have been charged with a theft crime in Deal, Asbury Park, Belmar, Eatontown, Freehold, or elsewhere in Monmouth County, the seasoned criminal defense attorneys at Chamlin, Uliano & Walsh have successfully resolved countless cases of this kind for clients in similar circumstances.
 Since our firm was founded over 50 years ago, we have dedicated ourselves to protecting the rights and the futures of our clients, positioning them to achieve the best possible outcomes.
 To speak with a member of our highly experienced criminal defense team, contact our offices in Asbury Park or West Long Branch anytime at 732-440-3950 or call toll free at 888-328-9131.

 Theft by Deception in New Jersey: N.J.S.A.
 2C:20-4